jossmac/react-images/README.md

 ### Using the Modal

-Import the modal and optionally the modal gateway from `react-images` at the top of a component and then use it in the render function.
+Import the modal and optionally the modal gateway from `react-images-maintained` at the top of a component and then use it in the render function.

 The `ModalGateway` will insert the modal just before the